Ferrari 812 Superfast: Performance

+The Ferrari 812 Superfast is equipped with a series of electrical controls such as: ESP, ESC and it's even equipped with F1 track mode.

 Design

-The design is based on the F12berlinetta, with some new styling cues like full LED headlamps, air vents on the bonnet, quad circular tail lights, and a body-colored rear diffuser.
+The design is based on the F12berlinetta, with some new styling cues like full LED headlamps, air vents on the bonnet, quad circular taillights, and a body-colored rear diffuser.
 The two-box, high tail design of the car is intended to resemble that of the 365 GTB/4 Daytona, a Pininfarina design, though the car was designed at the Ferrari Styling Center.

 The interior of the 812 Superfast takes inspiration from both the preceding F12berlinetta and the interior of the LaFerrari, especially the shape and position of the air vents and the contours of the dashboard.

 As part of the Ferrari's flagship model design, the 812 Superfast's center control stack continues to lack a central infotainment display featured in entry-level models such as the GTC4Lusso and Portofino, retaining only a small temperature display for the climate control system and splitting all vehicular status information displays among the driver's multifunction instrument cluster, as well as the passenger-side touchscreen stack display above the glove compartment area.

-As with certain previous models, the 812 Superfast can be ordered with specially-designed, model name-tagged, multi-piece luggage set which fit into the vehicle's rear trunk.
+As with certain previous models, the 812 Superfast can be ordered with specially designed, model name-tagged, multi-piece luggage set which fit into the vehicle's rear trunk.

+Variants

 812 GTS

 Unveiled in September 2019, the Ferrari 812 GTS is the open top version of the 812 Superfast.
 This marks the first front-engine V12 series production convertible model offered by Ferrari in 50 years, as the convertible variants of the 550, the 575 and the 599 were limited edition models meant for special customers only.

 The large rear buttresses present at the rear hold the folding hard top roof under a tonneau cover present between them when not in use.
 The electronically operated hard top takes 14 seconds for operation and is operable at speeds up to 28 mph.

 The GTS weighs 75 kg more than the Superfast due to chassis reinforcing components but maintains equal performance.
 The mechanical components including the engine remain the same as the Superfast except for the transmission which has shorter gear ratios to improve the car's response to throttle inputs.
 The engine's high-pressure injection system reduces the number of particles that are emitted before the catalytic converter warms up.
 There is also a new gasoline particulate filter and a stop-start system to improve fuel economy.
 Other features shared with the Superfast include the Manettino dial, side-slip angle control and variable steering weight.
 The car has been aerodynamically refined in order to eliminate any turbulence arising from the loss of a fixed roof.